DPontes/AcceleratedCpp/Ch4-Organizing_Programs_and_Data/README.md

 _A reference parameter without a `const` usually signals an intent to modify the object that is the function's argument._
 _[...]_

 _Because we expect the function to modify its argument, we cannot call the function with just any expression.
 Instead, we must pass an **lvalue** argument to a reference parameter.
-An **lvalue** is a value that denotes a nontemporary object.
+An **lvalue** is a value that denotes a nontemporary object._

-[...] the `clear` member_ (in function `read_hw`) _behaves completely different for `istream` objects as it does for `vector` objects.
+_[...] the `clear` member_ (in function `read_hw`) _behaves completely different for `istream` objects as it does for `vector` objects.
 For `istream` objects, it resets any error indications so that input can continue; for `vector` objects, it discards any contents that the vector might havehad, leaving us with an empty vector again._

+### 4.1.4 Three kinds of function parameters

+Functions `median`, `grade` and `read_hw` each treate their corresponding homework vector in a fundamentally different way.

+Funcion `median` has a parameter of type `vector<double>`.
+This means that the homework vector is **passed by value** into the function, in effect being copied into the function.
+The reason behind this is that we will want to change the vector when we use `sort` **but** we do not want the original vector to be changed.

+Function `grade` has a parameter of type `const vector<double>&`.
+The `&` asks the immplementation not to copy the argument, and the `const` promisses that the parameter will not be changed.
+This setup makes the program more efficient, as there is no necessity to copy the vector into the scope.
+This should be used when the input is of type `vector` or `string` and we do not want to change its content.

+Finally, the `read_hw` function has a parameter of type `vector <double>&`.
+With this implementation, the parameter will be bound directly to the argument (will not be copied into the scope).
+However, in this case the reason to avoid the copy is because we **want** to edit the argument's value.